ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 Cat looks her up and down, and then at the food she's spread across the tea-table, "As good as I can be."

-There's even the fucking pepper flakes she watched him our over his food this morning.
-They're just friends; even Sloane would get Aaric the food he liked if she knew better.
+There's even the fucking pepper flakes she'd once seen him lace his eggs with.
+Sure, they're just friends; even Sloane would get Aaric the food he liked if she knew better.

 Not.
 A. Big.
 Deal.

 Sloane nods, and Cat glances from the blonde over to Dain's desk.